 - Root Canal Therapy: If the internal structures of a tooth become infected, the bacteria can spread from the pulp to the roots.
 In these cases, root canal therapy can eradicate infection to save the tooth and keep bacteria from spreading to adjacent teeth.

 - Tooth Extractions: It is always preferable to save a natural tooth, but sometimes an extraction may be recommended.

 Once your teeth and gums are healthy, cosmetic imperfections can be addressed with a variety of treatments.
 When teeth are misshapen, discolored, or chipped, porcelain veneers can mask cosmetic imperfections for a beautiful new smile.
 Bonding may be recommended as an alternative to repair minor chips and cracks, or to close gaps between the teeth.
 Additionally, bonding can treat stained teeth that do not respond well to whitening.

 Benefits of a Full Mouth Reconstruction

 Patients who undergo full mouth reconstruction can often expect to enjoy a better quality of life.
 Healthy teeth and gums allow you to smile, eat, and speak with ease.
 Good oral health can also decrease your risk of developing more serious health concerns, such as heart attack and stroke.
 Lastly, because the doctors at Dowell Dental Group adhere to a comprehensive approach, all treatments can work together to achieve your goals.
 This will decrease the total number of appointments needed and minimize the need for more extensive dental work in the future.

 Restore Your Oral Health

 Your beautiful new smile could give you an improved sense of confidence and self-esteem.
 To learn more about full mouth reconstruction, schedule a consultation with one of our doctors.
-You can call one of our four office locations, or contact us online anytime.
+You can call one of our three office locations, or contact us online anytime.